AI Crawler User-Agents

 No specific concern: the default, where no explicit rules apply to these agents, allows all well-behaved crawlers.
 Most sites are in this position.

-Want AI citations, not training contribution: block training crawlers (GPTBot, ClaudeBot, Google-Extended, CCBot) while leaving retrieval crawlers (OAI-SearchBot, ChatGPT-User, PerplexityBot, Perplexity-User, Claude-SearchBot, Claude-User) untouched.
+Want AI citations, not training contribution: block training crawlers (GPTBot, ClaudeBot, Google-Extended, CCBot) while leaving the search and agent crawlers (OAI-SearchBot, ChatGPT-User, PerplexityBot, Perplexity-User, Claude-SearchBot, Claude-User) untouched.
 Blocking training crawlers has no effect on search citations.
+If you enforce this at a CDN rather than in robots.txt, check first that the training block does not also catch Googlebot, Bingbot or Applebot.

 Paywalled or licensed content: blocking all AI crawlers is a defensible position.
-Training crawlers extract value without payment; retrieval crawlers may surface excerpts without driving traffic.
+Training crawlers extract value without payment; search and agent crawlers may surface excerpts without driving traffic.
 Be aware that ChatGPT-User may not reliably respect robots.txt directives.

 ByteSpider: add IP-level blocks via your hosting platform or CDN in addition to robots.txt rules, given the documented non-compliance.